PJK/libcbor/doc/source/api.rst

     Assigns the memory management functions globally.

     .. warning:: This function modifies the global state and should therefore be used accordingly.
 Changing the memory handlers while allocated items exist will result in a ``free``/``malloc`` mismatch.
-This function is not thread safe with respect to both itself nor all the other *libcbor* functions that work with the heap.
+This function is not thread safe with respect to both itself and all the other *libcbor* functions that work with the heap.

 Reference counting